 - Fill out your EEO-1 form

-- Submit your completed report to the EEOC by the deadline of March 31 of the following year
+- Submit your completed report to the EEOC by the indicated deadline

-If you don’t want to use the online filing system, you can submit your data with a paper report.
-However, the EEOC prefers eligible employers use the online filing application system, so paper forms are only available upon request and approval.
+If you don’t want to use the online EEO-1 Component 1 data filing system, you can submit your data with a paper report.
+However, the EEOC prefers eligible filers to use the online filing process, so paper forms are only available upon request and approval.

 What happens if you don’t file an EEO-1 report?

-There aren’t any financial penalties for not filing an EEO-1 data report.
+There aren’t any direct financial penalties for not filing an EEO-1 component 1 report.
 However, it’s in your company’s best interests to comply with the requirement.

 Under federal law, the EEOC can compel an employer to file the EEO-1 report by obtaining a court order from the United States District Court, which could lead to the employer being held in contempt.
 Federal contractor penalties may include termination of their government contract and removal from future federal contracts.